 Alloclavaria purpurea (Fr.)
 B.T.
 Dentinger & D.J.
-McLaughlin has been separated into a new genus, as the type, based on phylogenetic and morphological evidence from 2006.
+McLaughlin was separated into a new genus, as the type, based on phylogenetic and morphological evidence from 2006.
 Alloclavaria, or ‘‘the other Clavaria,’’ refers to the morphologically similar genus and basionym of the type species Clavaria purpurea (Fries).

-A. purpurea is a coral-like, club fungus with approximately 10–12 cm high, unbranched spindles which usually grow tufted and often in large numbers.
+A. purpurea is a coral-like, club fungus with unbranched spindles which usually grow tufted and frequently in large numbers.
 The spindles are very fragile, cylindrical or flattened with a longitudinal central groove.
-They are ±hollow and can be twisted and pointed at the top.
+They can be hollow, twisted and pointed at the top.
 The coloration is first grey-violet and then later light grey-brown as it matures.
 The spindle surface can be slightly wrinkled and a defining feature is that it has hymenial cystidia, which distinguishes it from Clavaria.
 It is possible that A. purpurea remains a species complex and there may be additional species included in the genus (e.g., Clavaria indica and C. nebulosoides).
 The purple coral fungus Clavaria zollingeri Lév.
-(1846) is vaguely similar but moderately branched.
+(1846) is vaguely similar to an untrained eye but it is most clearly distinguished because it is moderately branched.
+Alloclavaria orientalis, a sister species, is described from Japan (Deng et al., 2023).

-Alloclavaria purpura remains as the only species in the genus.
-There is limited knowledge of its ecology, but appears to be most commonly found in northern and/or alpine ecosystems.
+Alloclavaria purpura remains one of two species in the genus.
+There is limited knowledge of its ecology, but appears to be most commonly found in boreal and/or alpine ecosystems.
 It is not a Mediterranean taxa, but being assessed during this initiative.

-Alloclavaria purpurea has been mainly found in temperate and boreal forests in northern latitudes and alpine ecosystems, typically in moist and mineral rich coniferous forests.
+Alloclavaria purpurea is widespread in temperate and boreal forests in northern latitudes and alpine ecosystems, typically in moist and mineral rich coniferous forests.
 In North America, populations appear to be concentrated on the West coast, Rocky Mountains, around the Great Lakes region and additionally on the East coast.
-No reproducing or mature individuals have been detected in Central America, although one recod from DNA metabarcoding in a broadleaf forest of Panamá has been observed.
-In South America, an interesting record from a cloud forest in Perú has not been verified with DNA or microscopy, although macromorphologically similar.
 In Europe, observations appear to be concentrated in northern regions such as Scandanavia and Russia with endangered or extirpated populations to the south in central Europe.
-A. purpurea also occurs in Japan and China, but these records need to be checked more thoroughly.
+A. purpurea is reported to occur in Japan and China, but these records need to be checked.

-Given the estimated population size and the widespread occurrence, this taxon exceeds the limit value for red-listing; however, the estimated decline varies across regions.
+Given the large estimated population size and the widespread occurrence in boreal regions, this taxon is listed as Least Concern; however, the estimated decline varies across regions.
 Stable populations in Finland and Norway suggest that this species is not threatened while declining suitable habitat in Sweden over the last 50 years indicates otherwise.
 In North America, populations appear to be stable in the northeast, but interior regions, such as on the east side of the Canadian Rockies, may be vulnerable.
-Earlier records in more southern, temperate regions and probably extirpation suggest that this species could be prone to changes in climate and land use change.
+Earlier records in more southern, temperate regions that have not been found suggests that this species could be prone to changes in climate and land use change and should be reevaluated in the near future.

 Population Trend: Stable